albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 Garmin exchange format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GPX is not a flight plan format.

-The GPS Exchange Format can be read by Google Earth and most other GIS applications.

-The flight plan is embedded as a route and the flown aircraft trail as a track including simulator time and altitude.

-The route has departure and destination elevation and cruise altitude set for all waypoints.
-Waypoints of all procedures are included in the exported file.
-Note that the waypoints will not allow to reproduce all parts of a procedure like holds or procedure turns.

-The track contains the aircraft trail with flown altitude and timestamps.
+GPX is not a flight plan format but can be used to export the trail of the flown aircraft trail and a simple waypoint list of the flight plan.
+It can be loaded my many GIS applications like Google Earth.

+See chapter :doc:`AIRCRAFTTRAIL` and ref:`menu-gpx` for more information.

 .. _flight-plan-formats-html: